harrydshapiro/pagelayout/README.md

 There are two kinds of relationships: **nesting** and **shared selector**.

 ### Nesting
-Nesting elements inside a parent element, often a \<div> or a [semantic](https://www.w3schools.com/html/html5_semantic_elements.asp) element, enables three things:
+Nesting elements inside a parent element, typically a \<div> or a [semantic](https://www.w3schools.com/html/html5_semantic_elements.asp) element, enables three things:

  1. Movement of the inner contents en masse
  2. Internal organization of the inner contents, typically via flexbox or grid
  3. Styling all children simultaneously based on the state of the parent element

 If you want any of those powers, nest!
-You should also use these rules of thumb as clues you should nest elements in a parent:
+These rules of thumb are also clues that you should nest elements in a parent:
 - You could refer to the group of elements as a singular entity: "navbar," "suggested videos," "main article," "comments section," etc.
 -  You look at the elements and mentally position them in relation to each other - like aligning two photos on a wall
 - It would make sense to put a border around the elements (it's fine if it's ugly, this is just a test of how self-contained the content is)

 ### Selector Choice
-**Selectors create handholds on HTML elements that CSS and JavaScript can grab onto**.
+**Selectors are handholds on HTML elements that CSS and JavaScript can grab onto**.
 You can then use these handholds to position or size certain related elements, regardless of the parent/child relationship.

 Any repeating item, appearance, or characteristic should have its own CSS selector.
 Most elements should not receive their entire styling thanks to one selector.
-You should be abstracting out different aspects of styling to keep your CSS DRY and maintainable.
+Abstracting aspects of styling will make your CSS DRY and maintainable.

 For example, a tile on your Netflix homepage might have:
  - class="tile unselected small"